richardhenry/react-prosemirror/README.md

 }
 ```

-## What's changing in v2?
+## What's new in v2?

-The upcoming v2 release constitutes a significant re-write of the library.
+The v2 release constitutes a significant re-write of the library.

 Previously, React ProseMirror relied on ProseMirror's EditorView to manage the
 DOM for the editor.
 To integrate it with React, we used React